Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Usually one of three reasons: they've been around longer (domain age and accumulated authority), they have significantly more reviews or they have backlinks you can't see from legitimate sources.
 Sometimes it's just momentum, they started earlier and consistency has compounded.
 The good news: a well executed SEO strategy can close that gap and often faster than you'd expect if their site really is terrible.
 Google's patience for poor user experience decreases with every algorithm update.

-You’ve made it through the whole guide.
-Here’s where to go from here, depending on your situation.
+You've made it through the whole guide.
+Here's where to go from here, depending on your situation.
+Every deep dive companion guide is linked throughout this article exactly where it's relevant, so bookmark this page and use it as the map.

 Path 1: DIY